B.M.C. Mono Power Amplifier M2

 The Load-Effect Free (LEF) output stage avoids any distortion before it occurs by relieving the sound-critical single-ended Class-A transistor of all duties other than providing perfect signal reproduction.

-Unlike other amplifiers, a LEF amplifier handles a speaker's current demand separately from the voltage demand.
-The result is an unparallelled mastery of musical complexity that brings to startling life delicate details, rock-shaking power, high dynamics, sonic vitality, and accurate imaging — all on a three-dimensional soundstage.
+Unlike other amplifiers, an LEF amplifier handles a speaker's current demand separately from the voltage demand.
+The result is an unparalleled mastery of musical complexity that brings to startling life delicate details, rock-shaking power, high dynamics, sonic vitality, and accurate imaging — all on a three-dimensional soundstage.

 Load-Effect Free amplification is a new experience.